Salim Joubran: Biography

+Joubran died on 15 March 2024, at the age of 76.

 Legal career

 In 1982, Joubran left private practice after 12 years to accept an appointment as a judge on Haifa's Magistrate's Court, where he served for 11 years.
 In 1993, he was appointed to Haifa's district court, and served in that capacity for another 10 years, following which he was elevated to the Supreme Court first as a temporary and then as a permanent judge.

-Joubran is an expert on criminal law.
+Joubran was an expert on criminal law.
 He was also the first Arab to chair the Central Elections Committee.
-In the 2013 Israeli municipal elections, he barred the national ruling party Likud's adverts for being "racist and almost certain to hurt the feelings of Arab Israelis and disrupt public order".
-This also overruled the advice of Attorney General Yehuda Weinstein, who suggested the committee had no authority to regulate online adverts and posters.
+In the 2013 Israeli municipal elections, he barred the national ruling party Likud's advertisements for being "racist and almost certain to hurt the feelings of Arab Israelis and disrupt public order".
+This also overruled the advice of Attorney General Yehuda Weinstein, who suggested the committee had no authority to regulate online advertisements and posters.

-Joubran was appointed justice in Supreme Court of Israel in 2004.
+Joubran was appointed justice in the Supreme Court of Israel in 2004.
 He was appointed deputy to the Supreme Court chief justice on 12 June 2017.

 He retired later in 2017, having reached the mandatory retirement age of 70.